Wolfram Mathematica

-Wolfram Mathematica is a software system with built-in libraries for several areas of technical computing that allow machine learning, statistics, symbolic computation, data manipulation, network analysis, time series analysis, NLP, optimization, plotting functions and various types of data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other programming languages.
+Wolfram Mathematica (also known as Mathematica) is a software system with built-in libraries for several areas of technical computing that allows machine learning, statistics, symbolic computation, data manipulation, network analysis, time series analysis, NLP, optimization, plotting functions and various types of data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other programming languages.
 It was conceived by Stephen Wolfram, and is developed by Wolfram Research of Champaign, Illinois.
 The Wolfram Language is the programming language used in Mathematica.
 Mathematica 1.0 was released on June 23, 1988 in Champaign, Illinois and Santa Clara, California.
+Mathematica's Wolfram Language is fundamentally based on Lisp; for example, the Mathematica command Most is identically equal to the Lisp command butlast.

 Notebook interface

 Mathematica is split into two parts: the kernel and the front end.
 The kernel interprets expressions (Wolfram Language code) and returns result expressions, which can then be displayed by the front end.

 The original front end, designed by Theodore Gray in 1988, consists of a notebook interface and allows the creation and editing of notebook documents that can contain code, plaintext, images, and graphics.

-Alternatives to the Mathematica front end include Wolfram Workbench—an Eclipse-based integrated development environment (IDE) that was introduced in 2006.
-It provides project-based code development tools for Mathematica, including revision management, debugging, profiling, and testing.

-There is also a plugin for IntelliJ IDEA-based IDEs to work with Wolfram Language code that in addition to syntax highlighting can analyze and auto-complete local variables and defined functions.
+Code development is also supported through support in a range of standard integrated development environment (IDE) including Eclipse, IntelliJ IDEA, Atom, Vim, Visual Studio Code and Git.
 The Mathematica Kernel also includes a command line front end.

 Other interfaces include JMath, based on GNU Readline and WolframScript which runs self-contained Mathematica programs (with arguments) from the UNIX command line.

-The file extension for Mathematica files is .nb and .m for configuration files.

-Mathematica is designed to be fully stable and backwards compatible with previous versions.

 High-performance computing

-Capabilities for high-performance computing were extended with the introduction of packed arrays in version 4 (1999) and sparse matrices (version 5, 2003), and by adopting the GNU Multi-Precision Library to evaluate high-precision arithmetic.
+Capabilities for high-performance computing were extended with the introduction of packed arrays in version 4 (1999) and sparse matrices (version 5, 2003), and by adopting the GNU Multiple Precision Arithmetic Library to evaluate high-precision arithmetic.

 Version 5.2 (2005) added automatic multi-threading when computations are performed on multi-core computers.
 This release included CPU-specific optimized libraries.
 In addition Mathematica is supported by third party specialist acceleration hardware such as ClearSpeed.

 In 2002, gridMathematica was introduced to allow user level parallel programming on heterogeneous clusters and multiprocessor systems and in 2008 parallel computing technology was included in all Mathematica licenses including support for grid technology such as Windows HPC Server 2008, Microsoft Compute Cluster Server and Sun Grid.

 Support for CUDA and OpenCL GPU hardware was added in 2010.